f-guitart/datamining/laboratories/lab0_data_processing_envs/data_processing_envs.md

-# Data Processing Endearments with Python
+# Data Processing Environments with Python

+Before we start developing any code, we will overview which are the most common ways of processing data using the Python ecosystem.

 ## What you will learn in this Laboratory
 * What are the main basic tools to process data in a computer
-* What are the most used environments within the python data community
+* What are the most commonly used environments within the Python data community
+* Configure and run the environments proposed
 * What are the differences between the proposed environments
 * When to use each of the proposed environments
-* Configure and run different environments

 ## Outline
-1. What is a Data Processing Environment
+1. (What is a Data Processing Environment)[laboratories/lab0_data_processing_envs/data_processing_envs.md#what-is-a-data-processing-environment]
 2. Overview of the different Python Environment configurations
    1. Python Virtual Environments
    2. Pipenv